 Our History & Mission

 AIBMR is a scientific and regulatory consulting firm founded in 1978.
-We are one of the oldest natural products consulting firms in North America, focusing on Independent GRAS conclusions, FDA GRAS conclusions, FDA NDI notifications, toxicology studies, scientific publications and general FDA and FTC regulatory compliance, such as label reviews and claims substantiations for the food and dietary supplement industries.
+We are one of the oldest natural products consulting firms in North America, focusing on Independent GRAS conclusions (Self-Affirmed GRAS or GRAS Self-Determinations), FDA GRAS conclusions, FDA NDI notifications, toxicology studies, scientific publications and general FDA and FTC regulatory compliance, such as label reviews and claims substantiations for the food and dietary supplement industries.
 We maintain an extensive scientific and natural products library, including a rare botanical medicine collection.